- To extend your stay -

 Cruises on the Seine at Poses

-Eure Valley Railway: In the heart of the Eure Valley, on board a steam train, one discovers the beauty of the landscapes and the villages you can see from your train car.
+Eure Valley Railway: In the heart of the Eure Valley, onboard a steam locomotive, you will discover the beauty of the landscapes and the villages you can see from your train car.

-Biotropica: Tropical greenhouse with animals in Val de Reuil
+Biotropica: Tropical zoological greenhouse in Val de Reuil.

 Clet Cellar and Workshops: Wine, Champagne and liquor tasting and classes, fine groceries, in Louviers (6 km, 3.7 miles)

-The lively wednsday morning market at le Neubourg….
+The lively Wednesday morning market at le Neubourg.

 Les Noës Farm: Apple products, cider, and foie gras, in Saint Aubin sur Gaillon (17 km, 10.6 miles)